PlayStation VR Beats Expectations, Sells 915,000 Units To Date

 Considering that anyone with a PlayStation 4 could experience premium-grade virtual reality with the PSVR, devices such as the Oculus Rift and the HTC Vive, which required a high-end gaming PC to function, simply became far too expensive and less reasonable to warrant a purchase.
 SuperData research, for one, has stated that the Oculus Rift has sold around 243,000 so far, while the HTC Vive has managed to sell 420,000 by the end of last year.

 These numbers, of course, pale in comparison to the PSVR’s sales figures.
-Couple that with the fact that the PSVR has been on the market for just around four months and the discrepancy among the sales of the Oculus Rift, HTC Vive and Sony’s VR headset become even more apparent.
+Couple that with the fact that the PSVR has been on the market for just around four months and the discrepancy among the sales of the Oculus Rift, HTC Vive, and Sony’s VR headset become even more apparent.

 Overall, Sony’s gambit appears to have paid off in spades for the Japanese gaming giant.
 With sales of the PSVR quickly approaching the 1 million mark, there is a pretty good chance that gaming developers would embrace virtual reality even more.
 Capcom has already started this with its recent Resident Evil: Biohazard VR title, and it has been received extremely well by gamers.
 If its momentum continues, Sony might very well usher in the virtual reality age with the PlayStation VR.